Why Doesn’t Donald Trump Wear A Wedding Ring? 150,000 Annual Ring Avulsion Injuries Could Be The Reason [Photos]

 Why doesn’t President Donald Trump wear a wedding ring?
 That’s the question that is on the mind of many people who are asking about President Trump’s wedding ring on Twitter on Inauguration Day, Friday, January 20.
 Close-up videos and photos of Mr. Trump’s left hand brought questions about Trump’s missing wedding ring.
-With Mr. Trump’s penchant for using big hand gestures, it was easy for viewers to notice that President Trump goes without a wedding ring — even a simple gold wedding band — on Mr. Trump’s left hand.
-However, January 20 was not the first day that it was noticed that Mr. Trump doesn’t wear a wedding ring, as seen in photos from months ago of Mr. Trump with a bare ring finger on his left hand.
+With Mr. Trump’s penchant for using big hand gestures, it was easy for viewers to notice that President Trump goes without a wedding ring — even a simple gold wedding band — on his left hand.
+However, January 20 was not the first day that it was noticed that Mr. Trump doesn’t wear a wedding ring as seen in photos from months ago of Mr. Trump with a bare ring finger on his left hand.

 Rubber Wedding Bands: 150,000 Annual Ring Avulsion Injuries Make Silicone Wedding Rings More Popular https://t.co/s3cG0jcvLM